meteorinca/MultiplechoiceWebapp/README.md

 ### Architecture Notes
 - **State shape**: Exams are arrays of `{ id, title, questions[] }`, where each question contains `entry`, `options`, and `correctIndex`.
+- **Session prep**: `prepareSessionQuestions` in `App.tsx` shuffles questions/answers per the hub toggles while recalculating the correct index each run.
 - **Math rendering**: `MathText` (in `src/components/MathText.tsx`) tokenizes `$$` segments and pipes them to `react-katex`.
 Use `displayMode="inline"` when embedding within buttons or inline copy.
 - **Exam lifecycle**: `App.tsx` drives navigation, scoring, import/export, and localStorage syncing.
 Sidebar and hub actions call `handleExamSelect`, `handleDeleteExam`, and `goToExamHub`.
+- **Completion**: `handleFinishExam` swaps the question view for `ExamSummary`, which reports the score and wires up retake/back actions.
 - **Styling**: Tailwind classes are colocated with components; follow existing naming, and favor semantic wrappers when adding new UI.

 ## Testing